devkokov/get-chem/README.md

 All configuration of get-chem is done in `config/get-chem.ini`

 1. Set correct file paths to temp folders and executables (e.g. WEKA install path etc.)
 2. Set memory limit to as high as possible.
-Processing ~3.5 million chemistry designs with 8 inputs and 8 outputs needs roughly 6GB of RAM.
+Processing ~4 million test cases with 8 inputs and 8 outputs needs ~6GB of RAM on CentOS.
 3. Set your database connection settings
 4. Add any number of input and output variables.
 There must be at least 1 input and 1 output variable.